 ► Full dossier on G14 and G15 twins

 Farewell, 6-series - welcome the new BMW 8-series.
-Yes, Munich is dropping the Six in favour of the Eight, and our new spy photos capture the new 8-series Convertible on winter test in an old-cold Swedish scene.
+Yes, Munich is dropping the Six in favour of the Eight, and CAR's catalogue of spy photos capture the new 8-series Convertible on winter test in an old-cold Swedish scene.

 It’s a familiar motif: nudge the numbers up to reflect a move upmarket - and, hopefully, push the price up to boot.
 Yet this is not merely a cynical rebranding of today’s 6-series.
 The new Eight range will have a remarkably different purpose, CAR understands.

-We've also got fresh spy pictures of the new 8-series Coupe (below).
+We've also been busy publishing spy pictures of the new 8-series Coupe (below).

 We expect the new 8-series range to be launched in late 2018, with UK sales due to start in November or December.
 It’s too early for prices, but a starting cost of around £70,000 seems likely.

-Today's 6-series range kicks off at around £61k, but the Coupe isn't currently listed on BMW UK's website (only the Convertible, Gran Coupe and Gran Turismo Sixes are on sale).
+Today's 6-series range kicks off at around £61k, but the Coupe isn't currently listed on BMW UK's website (only the Convertible, Gran Coupe and Gran Turismo Sixes are on sale now).